Dal Paratha (1 Piece) and Tea with Milk and Sugar (1 Teacup (6 Fl Oz))

 Physical Activity

-Keep track of your blood sugar levels to understand how different foods affect you.
-This allows you to make informed adjustments to your diet.
+Keep track of your blood sugar levels before and after meals to better understand how different foods and habits affect your glucose levels, allowing for more personalized adjustments.

 Discover